Bring your group to Beningbrough

 - Free coach parking on site, 20 yards from the entrance (limited space – booking essential).

 - Approach from A19 only to avoid Aldwark toll bridge as there is a weight limit.
 Follow the coach signs on arrival to avoid the entrance at Newton-on-Ouse with a low arch.

-- Lift access to all floors in the hall.
+- Lift access to the gallery in the hall.

-- Two electric scooters (for the gardens) and three wheelchairs available for hire free of charge (booking essential).
+- Two electric scooters for the gardens are available for hire free of charge (booking essential).